ezakhar/help/en/tariffs/Premium.md

 ### Terms of subscription

-* When enabling the "Premium" tariff you need to select the calculation period \(month or year\) and pay the invoice for the selected period.
+* In order to use the “Premium” tariff, the user needs to select the calculation period \(month or year\) and pay the invoice for the selected period..

 * If the “Premium” tariff is used without the “Coach” and “Club” tariffs, then the period of its validity coincides with the Paid period and is indicated in the invoice.

-* The extension of the tariff’s period of validity is performed by paying the invoice for a new period.
+* To prolong the tariff’s period of validity the user has to pay the invoice for a new period.

 * When the “Premium” tariff is used together with the “Coach” and/or “Club” tariffs, the license fee for the “Premium” tariff is included in the total invoice, which is made during the calendar month and issued on the 1st day of every month.